 WELCOME TO GANGWAY THEATRE CO.

 Gangway!
-Theatre Co. is a collective focused on exploring feminism, Canadian history, and mental health through an intersectional lens.
+Theatre Co. is a collective focused on creating theatre that explores memory, history and cognitive dysfunction through an intersectional feminist lens.
 We are drawn to stories about women who are fighting the odds – who have extraordinary internal lives that there isn’t always a place for in our society.